grimy86/grimy86/README.md

 # Hello, world!
-Hello!
-I'm Grimy86, a software developer with a strong focus on creating full-stack WPF applications.

-I have a passion for low-level programming and enjoy exploring cybersecurity in my side projects.
+<p>Hello!
+I'm Grimy86 and I have a passion for low-level programming and enjoy exploring networks & cybersecurity in my side projects.</p>

-Feel free to explore my repositories and connect with me.
+<p>Feel free to explore my repositories and connect with me.</p>

 ### Current work
 - [x] Studying networks